Aadil-Faheem/Aadil-Faheem/README.md

 <hr>
   </div>
   <div align="center">
   <p>Cybersecurity Analyst with 4+ years of experience in threat monitoring, data protection, and incident response across international and contract-based roles.
 Skilled in Python, C#, and key cybersecurity tools, with a strong foundation in data privacy and digital safety education.
-Passionate about building practical tools and educating others, currently working at ACMC, Manama, Bahrain.
+Passionate about building practical tools and educating others, currently working remotely for ACMC, Manama, Bahrain. <br>

+  I also make games :)

 </p>